What Is a 1/4 Zip Fleece? Warmth, Bulk & Brand Guide

 Warmth is the most obvious benefit of fleece, but it is not the only thing that changes.

 Once a 1/4 zip moves into fleece, the product usually starts feeling softer, fuller, and more season-specific.
 It often looks more substantial on the hanger.
-It may feel more comforting the moment someone tries it on.
+It may feel more comfortable the moment someone tries it on.
 In the right cold-weather assortment, that is a real commercial advantage.

 But fleece also changes how the garment behaves.

 It adds loft.
 It adds body.
 It takes up more space around the neck, shoulder, sleeve, and chest.
-It can shift the product from feeling like a general mid-layer into something more comfort-led and more winter-specific.
+It can shift the product from feeling like a general mid-layer into something more comfort-led and winter-specific.

 This is where brands need to be honest.